vedanthv-stanford/essay-matrix/LOGO_INTEGRATION.md

 - If you see letters instead of logos, you've hit the rate limit - add an API key
 - If a college logo isn't showing, check if the domain is in the mapping
 - The system will fallback to initials if no logo is found

+### 11. Image Quality Improvements

+The system has been optimized to provide sharper, higher-quality logos:

+- **Larger Default Sizes**: Increased default logo sizes from 128px to 256px for better quality
+- **High-Quality Mode**: Automatically requests 2x the display size for high-DPI displays
+- **Optimized Rendering**: Uses CSS `image-rendering: -webkit-optimize-contrast` for sharper display
+- **Better Format Support**: Uses PNG format for transparency and better quality
+- **API Key Benefits**: With a logo.dev API key, you get access to higher quality images and better rate limits

+To get the best logo quality:
+1. Ensure you have a valid `LOGO_DEV_SECRET_KEY` in your environment variables
+2. Use the `highQuality={true}` prop when rendering logos
+3. Request appropriate sizes (64px+ for best results)
+4. Use PNG format for logos with transparency

 ## College Domains Included